 At home equivalent – Standing calf raises: Stand on the edge of a step with your abs pulled in and the balls of your feet firmly on the step but with your heels hanging over the edge.
 Rest your hands against a wall for balance and then raise your heels a few inches above the edge of the step so that you’re on your tiptoes.
 Hold the position for a couple of seconds then lower your heels below the step – you should feel the stretch in your calves.
-See the video below for a quick demonstration.

 Core strength means strong stomach, back and side muscles.
 Strengthening these areas is particularly important for beginners (or anybody else who happens to fall a lot) because you use all of these muscles to get back up again!

 Do it at the gym: Hop on the vertical leg raise machine for those abs and the chin up bar for upper-body and back strength.

 At home equivalent – The good news is that strengthening your core muscles can be easily achieved without stepping anywhere near a gym.
 Your ordinary, everyday sit-ups and press-ups will work a treat.